Jwashton/ink-flier/test/ink_flier/done.md

   - A 2nd version of remove player where anyone can remove any name (in addition to "leave" which only removes logged in user)
   - lobbyGameHtml- in js, remove the remove_player button if it's this user's row

+- Sucessfully finish "channel broadcasts for player leaving (or being removed) from a game"